How To Recognize Malevolence in Both the Physical and Spiritual Realms

 Discernment is using our intelligence and critical thinking skills to make distinctions about what is truth and what is not.
 Spiritual discernment is the means by which we may appraise and detect any malicious messages, events, spirits, environments or persons that are not of God or which may harbor harmful intentions.
 Furthermore, the gift of discernment is obtained through the Holy Spirit.
 Those who practice the esoteric arts are not necessarily savvy to the fact that they must not immediately assume any encounter or "visitation" they experience is from God.
 By now, we know that dark entities will use any method available in their arsenal of weapons to invade our minds.

 In the world of channeling, for example, wicked entities will make spiritual pronouncements couched in seemingly pious or lofty phrases.
-These words of “spirituality" usually cause the seeker to believe they have been specifically chosen and singled out by an “evolved” spiritual being.
-Such seekers come to feel that they must be special are more spiritual than the average person.
+These words of “spirituality" generally cause the seeker to believe they have been specifically chosen and singled out by an “evolved” spiritual being.
+Such seekers come to feel that they must be special and somehow more spiritual than the average person.
 And so, well meaning people open the door even wider for these bad spirits to influence their minds.
 Just because someone thinks they have gained knowledge and spiritual growth does not mean they have.
 In truth, such people have been duped.

 Once these deceiving spirits have your attention, they begin feeding off of your essence.
-Their ultimate goal is to gain greater dominance in the world by stealing bits of your energy, thus making themselves more powerful, as you become weaker.
+Their ultimate goal is to gain greater dominance in the world by stealing bits of your energy, thus making themselves more powerful as you become weaker.

 - Benevolent spirits never try to force anything upon us.